-Resources are needed across all sectors and at all levels to address climate change.
-Catalyzing investments can promote climate adaptation and resilience.
+Additional finance is needed across all sectors to address climate change impacts.
+Catalyzing additional public and private investments can promote climate adaptation and resilience.

 The Economic Impacts of Climate Change

 Climate change is already affecting poverty, economic growth, health, peace and stability, and migration and displacement.
 In the face of these impacts, we require substantial adaptation investments to maintain and advance development goals..
 The physical and economic costs of climate change are borne disproportionately by poor communities.

 Estimates indicate that annual climate adaptation costs in developing countries could reach $300 billion by 2030 and as much as $500 billion by 2050.
 It is clear that additional resources are needed across all sectors and at all levels to fund climate adaptation and address the risks of our changing climate.
 Large capital investments and the creative use of financial tools are necessary to promote and protect resilience, especially for women, youth and other marginalized groups who already face barriers accessing finance.

 Catalyzing public and private investments can promote climate adaptation and resilience.
 An increased focus on and investment in climate adaptation and resilience measures will support:

 - Sustainable water and sanitation services

 - Ecosystem protection and nature-based solutions